 The RTP (return to player percentage) can even go above and beyond 100% for all the choices for a single bet, depending of course on how the punters are betting.
 Everything is determined simply by the amount of back and lay betting going on.
 This means that:

-If you’re a professional bettor, playing at at least one betting exchange is absolutely crucial, since regular bookies sadly ban impressively winning players quite often.
+If you’re a professional bettor, betting exchanges are absolutely crucial, since regular bookies sadly ban impressively winning players quite often.
 Luckily exchange betting sites simply do not care about your results, and just want you to bet as often as possible.

-This means that the players themselves act as the bookmaker in betting situations, offering odds depending on the amount of bets made.
+This means that the players themselves act as bookmakers, offering odds depending on the number of bets made.
 The more backers there are on an event, the shorter the odds become for that while the lay odds grow.

 This brings with it much more volatility compared to fixed odds at traditional bookies, and one of the biggest values of betting exchanges is changing your bet if the odds offer you a guaranteed profit.
 This is called arbitrage betting.